workadventure/workadventure/docs/maps/editor/property/silent.md

 ## Silent property
-On your map, you can define special silent zones where nobody is allowed to talk.
-In these zones, users will not speak to each others, even if they are next to each others.
+Add a "silent" area to your map to prevent users from talking to each others (in bubbles) inside this area.

+When a user enters a "silent" area, the indicator next to the Woka's name will turn red.
+No-one can talk to this user, and this user cannot talk to anyone else until the area is left.

 ## Setting silent area :
 1. When editing an area, you can add the silent property to it.
 You must click on the "silent" icon.